couds/redis-cache-promise/README.md

 # redis-cache-promise
-Very simple module to handle redis cache key/value with promises
+Very simple module to handle Redis cache key/value with promises

 ## Methods

- configure: Object
+  configure(Object): Set the configuration parameters to connect with Redis, Return the instance of the `redis-cache-promise`
     - host(string): Host name or ip of the redis server
     - (OPTIONAL) db(int): Database number, default value 0
     - (OPTIONAL) expiry(int): Default value of the cache in seconds, default value : 86400
     - (OPTIONAL) password(string): Password of the Redis server if "requirepass" is set on the server

+  Promise connect(): Connect with Redis, return a promise.

 # Example